themaster5209/zen-better-new-tab-button/README.md

 ### Features
 - Removed "New Tab" text, and the plus icon is centered for a clean look
-- Consistent spacing around the button, mainly involving any pinned tabs above it/the divider when regular tabs are open
+- Consistent spacing around the button, involving any pinned tabs above it and the divider when regular tabs are open
 - Works as intended regardless of whether you have pinned tabs in your workspace or not
+- Looks just as good with any UI font and in both light/dark modes

 ### Installation
+Using Sine is recommended as of v1.0.3 as there is now a preference.
+Simply copy the URL to this repository and paste it into the box directly under the marketplace!
+Alternatively, you can search for this mod's name in Sine's marketplace search.

-Download the ``userChrome.css`` file above or from the latest release in Releases menu, copy it to your chrome folder, and restart the browser.
+For those who want a manual install and wouldn't mind going without the preference, download the ``userChrome.css`` file above or from the latest release in Releases menu, copy it to your chrome folder, and restart the browser.
 If you don't have a chrome folder, follow the steps in [Zen's documentation](https://docs.zen-browser.app/guides/live-editing) to enable userChrome customisation.

-Alternatively, for those using Sine, simply copy the URL to this repository and paste it into the box directly under the marketplace!

 ### Additional information

-- This is a mod that should ideally/hopefully work on all future versions of Zen, unless there are any breaking changes made to the browser's code.
-If you don't like any changes or you want to modify it further you can easily do that either on your own or by using AI.
+- Should work on all future versions of Zen unless there are any breaking changes to the browser's code
+- If you don't like any aspect of this mod, feel free to customise it either on your own or with AI
-- The mod works properly on Zen without any themes (the default skin).
-[Nebula](https://github.com/JustAdumbPrsn/Zen-Nebula/tree/main) on macOS is the only "third-party" theme that I have tested on as it is the theme that I use; can't say whether it will work as intended for any other theme so test/use at your own discretion.
+- [Nebula](https://github.com/JustAdumbPrsn/Zen-Nebula/tree/main) on macOS is the only "third-party" theme that I have tested on, try/use with other themes at your own discretion
-- I also recommend having the New Tab button placed at the top of the list (can be changed in 'about:preferences#zenLooks') to maintain the correct spacing that the mod offers.
+- Recommended to have New Tab button placed at the top (can be changed in 'about:preferences#zenLooks') to maintain the correct spacing that the mod offers

 Shout-out to [CosmoCreeper](https://github.com/CosmoCreeper) for helping with development!